RisenCrypto/RisenCrypto.github.io/about.md

 - I use [Utterances](https://utteranc.es/) for comments.

-- Social Media share templates are based on the [this](https://sourabhbajaj.com/blog/2017/10/29/adding-social-media-share-icons-to-jekyll/).
+- Social Media share templates are based on [this](https://sourabhbajaj.com/blog/2017/10/29/adding-social-media-share-icons-to-jekyll/).